Celestino Migliore: Early years

 Celestino Migliore was born on 1 July 1952 in Cuneo, Italy.
 He was ordained a priest on 25 June 1977.

-He has a master's degree in theology from the Center of Theological Studies in Fossano, Italy, and a Licentiate and Doctorate in Canon Law from the Pontifical Lateran University in Rome.
+He has a master's degree in theology from the Center of Theological Studies in Fossano, Italy, and a doctorate in canon law from the Pontifical Lateran University in Rome.
 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1977.

 Diplomatic career

 Joining the Holy See's diplomatic service, Migliore served as attaché and second secretary to the Apostolic Delegation in Angola from 1980 to 1984.
 In 1984, he was assigned to the Apostolic Nunciature in the United States, then in 1988, he was assigned to the Apostolic Nunciature in Egypt, and in 1989 he was at the Apostolic Nunciature in Warsaw, Poland.
 In 1992, he was appointed as Special Envoy to the Council of Europe in Strasbourg, France, until 1995, when he became the Under-Secretary of the Section for Relations with States of the Vatican's Secretariat of State.
 During his term as Under-Secretary, he was also in charge of fostering relations with countries that did not yet have formal relations with the Holy See, and in that capacity, he led delegations to China, Vietnam, North Korea, and numerous United Nations conferences.
 He also taught ecclesiastical diplomacy at the Pontifical Lateran University, as a visiting professor.